 Wayback Machine – History of Internet

-For this time I wanted to share with one more like fun web site.
-This websites is building digital library of Internet sites and other digital form resources.
-As for me – this resource page took me big interest, because in 1998 or 2000 I didn’t even know much about Internet – now we have a chance to look how design and web developing is evolving.
+For this time I wanted to share one more fun site.
+This website is building a digital library of Internet sites and other digital form resources.
+As for me – this resource page caught my interest, because in 1998 or 2000 I didn’t even know much about Internet – now we have a chance to look how design and web development is evolving.
 There is 85 billion pages out there.

-Just type in URL in form and go way back..!
+Just type in a URL in the form and go way back..!

 Click on image below or type to go way back – http://www.archive.org/

-For example I wanted to look how apple.com design looked like years ago:
+For example I wanted to look how apple.com’s design looked years ago: